 The CISA Review Manual is just one of your CISA study material options.
-You don’t have to buy it to prepare for the CISA exam, but I believe it is helpful to have for the following reasons:
+You don’t have to buy it to prepare for the CISA exam, but it might be helpful to have for the following reasons:

 The CISA Review Manual is very technical.
 It’s full of all facts, tables, and charts featuring all of the information the CISA exam covers.
 Because the CRM is so comprehensive, its value extends beyond just CISA exam prep.
 If you plan to work in a CISA-related field, you need this book to prepare for your job as well.

 Because ISACA makes the CISA exam and the CISA Review Manual, the CISA Review Manual always contains the latest exam information.
 ISACA updates the CRM every year to account for policy changes and anything else that’s new in information systems audit, assurance, and control.
-Therefore, the CRM should be your go-to source for all things related to the CISA.
+Therefore, the CRM gives you a head start on learning about the CISA exam.

 While the CRM contains lots of information, it lacks explanation and examples of the CISA exam concepts.
 In this way, it actually fulfills the definition of a manual by serving as more of a reference you can flip through when you need to verify or remember information.
 Therefore, the CRM is most suitable for candidates with existing knowledge of the CISA exam topics.
 But, consequently, it doesn’t work as a study guide for CISA candidates who are new to this data.

 What’s more, candidates who haven’t mastered the material find the CRM hard to understand.
 So, the CISA Review Manual is most helpful once you have a foundation of knowledge in information systems audit, assurance, and control.
 And if you don’t yet have this foundation, you can use a CISA review course to build it.